The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Free energy of the torus

-where the infimum is over the probability measures on $\T$.
-The equality follows since the unique minimizer in \eqref{defI} is the uniform measure on the torus, which follows from translation invariance.
-We denote the partition function of the Yukawa gas on the unit torus with range $\ell$ by
+Recall the definition of the Yukawa gas on the unit torus from Section~\ref{sec:prelim-ensembles} and also that the minimum energy of the variational functional for the Yukawa gas on the unit torus is given by $2\pi\ell^2$ by \eqref{e:Iell-torus}.
+We denote the $N$-particle partition function of the Yukawa gas on the unit torus with range $\ell$ by

-The main result of this section is the following theorem, a version of Theorem~\ref{freeasy} for the Yukawa gas on the torus.
+\nomPar{$Z^{(\ell)}_{N}$}{associated to Hamiltonian $H_N^{(\ell)}$, at inverse temperature $\beta$} where $H_{N}^\ell$ was defined in \eqref{Hell}.
+The main result of this section is the following theorem, namely a version of Theorem~\ref{freeasy} for the Yukawa gas on the torus.